• Skip to primary navigation

 These are small, dry fruits found in plants.
 Seeds have an inner embryo to which they provide nutrition and support for germination.

-Although protein is present in all types of seeds, there are differences depending on the type of seeds.
+Although protein is present in all types of seeds, there are differences depending on the kind of seeds.
 Pumpkin seeds, flax seeds, and sunflower seeds generally have a high protein content of 70-90%.

 Nuts - Almonds, Cashews, & Walnuts